Fen747/meteor-boilerplate/README.md

 	<li><b>getEmailfromUid</b>( userId ) - use this to get the first mail from a user</li>
 	<li><b>secure</b>( collection ) - use this to automatically deny all writing permissions for the user in production</li>
 	<li><b>endLoadingScreen</b> - great to remove loading screen you could have injected via Arunoda's initial inject package</li>
-	<li><b>playAnimation</b>( animationName, elementId, animationTime = 1000 ) - play an animation on an element adding by adding it a class and removing it automatically after 'animationTime' ms</li>
+	<li><b>playAnimation</b>( animationName, elementId, animationTime = 1000 ) - play an animation on an element by adding it a class and removing it automatically after 'animationTime' ms</li>
 </ul>
 <h4>Blaze helpers ( /imports/library/blazeHelpers.js )</h4>
 <ul>